Event List Interactions

 6. Specify the Behavior — the destination Type you want your widget to interact with, between:

-• Dashboard Link — lookup for an item in a related dashboard.
+• Dashboard link — lookup for an item in a related dashboard.

-• Custom Link — lookup for an item in an external location by linking your widget to the destination URL.
+• Custom link — lookup for an item in an external location by linking your widget to the destination URL.
 See Setting Up a Dashboard Interaction for more information on how to configure this type of interaction.

-• Search Link — allows navigation to the Search page by running a query detected from the dashboard.
+• Search link — allows navigation to the Search page by running a query detected from the dashboard.
 See Setting Up a Dashboard Interaction for more information on how to configure this type of interaction.

-7. Set the Parameter bindings — use fields from within events and bind them to the parameters in the destination target.
-The value can be static text and/or variables such as parameters and fields e.g. {{ fields.myField }} — see Template Variable Types.
+7. Set the Parameter bindings (only visible if Search link is selected) — use fields from within events and bind them to the parameters in the destination target.
+The value can be static text and/or variables such as parameters and fields, for example, {{ fields.myField }} — see Template Variable Types.

 You can choose whether to bind the parameter to some defined values or keep it unbound (to retain the default behavior of the target destination when the interaction is triggered).
 To keep it unbound, leave the input field empty.